-x The object from pigengene-class computed by compute.pigengene.
+х The object from pigengene-class computed by compute.pigengene.

 saveDir The directory for saving the plots

 DiseaseColors A vector of characters determining color for each disease.
 Names should match the values in the first column of x\$annotation.

 fontsize Passd to pheatmap.type

+doShowColnames Boolean

+fontsizeCol Numeric

+doClusterCols Boolean

-doShowColnames Boolean fontsizeCol Numeric doClusterCols Boolean verbose The integer level of verbosity.
-0 means silent and higher values produce more doShowRownames Boolean pngfactor A numeric adjusting the size of the png files do@Mem If TRUE, module 0 genes are included in the membership heatmap.
+verbose The integer level of verbosity.
+0 means silent and higher values produce more details of computation.

+doShowRownames Boolean

+pngfactor A numeric adjusting the size of the png files

+do0Mem If TRUE, module 0 genes are included in the membership heatmap.

-...
-Passd to pheatmap. type function
+Passd to pheatmap.type function